FI18-Trainees/angular_todo/docs/api/login.md

 }
 ```

-`reset_token` is optional and garuantees that a new session token is generated. (set `true` if this behaviour is wanted)
+`reset_token` is optional and guarantees that a new session token is generated. (set `true` if this behaviour is wanted)

 **Returns:**
 - on valid credentials and valid 2fa token